 ULC stands for Unlimited Liability Company.
 A few Canadian Provinces (BC, Alberta and Nova Scotia) allow for the incorporation of ULC's, however, their main use is as a tax planning vehicle for US corporations with Canadian operations.

 ULC's are sometimes confused for LLC's, which are something completely different.
 LLC stands for Limited Liability Company.
-LLC's are very common in the United States, but are not available in Canada.
+LLC's are very common in the United States, but are not available for registration as a corporate legal entity in Canada.

 LLP stands for Limited Liability Partnership.
 The rules regarding who may register an LLP vary in each Province, however, they are usually restricted to professional service partnerships such as accounting and law firms.
 They are not suitable for most small businesses.